HuskyHacks/PMAT-labs/labs/6-1.CourseFinal/README.md

 - Then, publish the report and rules open-source and tell the world.

 You can publish your findings anywhere.
 I recommend adding them to a public GitHub repo or writing a blog post.
 But however you decide to do it, publish it for the world to see.

-When you're done, post a link to it in the `#course-final` channel in the Discord!
-Then, go to the `#i-finished` channel and claim your `@PMAT-graduate` role on the server.